3a1b2c3/seeingSpace/README.md

 Moved to the <a href="https://github.com/3a1b2c3/seeingSpace/wiki">WIKI</a> of this repo.

-Dont feel like reading but just want to try Nerfs: https://github.com/3a1b2c3/seeingSpace/wiki/Hands-on:-Getting-started-and-Nerf-frameworks
+Dont feel like reading but just want to try Nerfs yourself:
+<a href="https://github.com/3a1b2c3/seeingSpace/wiki/Hands-on:-Getting-started-and-Nerf-frameworks">Getting started-and Nerf frameworks</a>

 Overview and papers: